samuelbalogh/CodeClub2020Dec/python-cheatsheet.md

 - integers: `1, 2, 42`
 - floats: `3.0, 1.232, .01`

-There are also complex numbers but their usage is very rare.
+(There is a data type for complex numbers, but their usage is very rare)

 #### Common operations

 We can use the common mathematical operations on numbers: `+`, `-`, `*`, `**` (exponent), `/`, `//`, `%` (modulo)

+> Note: when you see the `>>>` sign, it refers to the interactive interpreter of Python: it's the "prompt" of Python.
+This is what you see when you start up Python on your computer.

 ```
 >>> 5 * 5